 In recent times a lot has been said about humanized medical care, but unfortunately, not all professionals know how to practice it.
 Whether due to the physical structure of the service location or even the lack of attention, some health professionals have been sinning in this respect, so we are here to give you some tips on how to practice humanization.

 Just a moment before we continue, did you know that the Ninsaúde Apolo health clinic and office management system can help you with marketing?
-We try to make your life more simple, discover exclusive advantages here.
+We try to make your life more simple and discover exclusive advantages here.

 Adequate physical structure

-As that famous phrase would say, "the first impression is what remains", and in medical care is no different.
+As that famous phrase would say, "the first impression is what remains", and medical care is no different.
 The first contact with the patient is very important, so the approach must be completely individualized and personalized.
-Greet, call by name and listen carefully to what the patient has to say are some ways to make the patient feel more comfortable at the time of the consultation.
+Greeting, calling by the name, and listening carefully to what the patient has to say are some ways to make the patient feel more comfortable at the time of the consultation.

 Conveying trust and empathy